Internet Archive: Miscellaneous collections

-Brooklyn Museum

-This collection contains approximately 3,000 items from Brooklyn Museum.
+Brooklyn Museum collection contains approximately 3,000 items from Brooklyn Museum.

-Michelson library

 In December 2020, the film research library of Lillian Michelson was donated to the archive.

 Other services and endeavors

 Physical media

 Voicing a strong reaction to the idea of books simply being thrown away, and inspired by the Svalbard Global Seed Vault, Kahle now envisions collecting one copy of every book ever published.
 "We're not going to get there, but that's our goal", he said.
 Alongside the books, Kahle plans to store the Internet Archive's old servers, which were replaced in 2010.

+Vault

+Vault is a digital repository and preservation service provided by Internet Archive to institutions that need to preserve digital collections.
+Data stored in Vault is kept in at least 2 different Internet Archive datacenters, with at least 2 copies in each of them.
+Access control, fire protection and monitoring systems are used to protect all content stored in Vault.

 Software

 The Internet Archive has "the largest collection of historical software online in the world", spanning 50 years of computer history in terabytes of computer magazines and journals, books, shareware discs, FTP sites, video games, etc. The Internet Archive has created an archive of what it describes as "vintage software", as a way to preserve them.
-The project advocated for an exemption from the United States Digital Millennium Copyright Act to permit them to bypass copy protection, which the United States Copyright Office approved in 2003 for a period of three years.
+The project advocated an exemption from the United States Digital Millennium Copyright Act to permit them to bypass copy protection, which the United States Copyright Office approved in 2003 for a period of three years.
 The Archive does not offer the software for download, as the exemption is solely "for the purpose of preservation or archival reproduction of published digital works by a library or archive."
 The Library of Congress renewed the exemption in 2006, and in 2009 indefinitely extended it pending further rulemakings.
 The Library reiterated the exemption as a "Final Rule" with no expiration date in 2010.
-In 2013, the Internet Archive began to provide abandonware video games browser-playable via MESS, for instance the Atari 2600 game E.T. the Extra-Terrestrial.
+In 2013, the Internet Archive began to provide select video games browser-playable via MESS, for instance the Atari 2600 game E.T. the Extra-Terrestrial.
 Since December 23, 2014, the Internet Archive presents, via a browser-based DOSBox emulation, thousands of DOS/PC games for "scholarship and research purposes only".
-In November 2020, the Archive introduced a new emulator for Adobe Flash called Ruffle, and began archiving Flash animations and games ahead of the December 31, 2020 end-of-life for the Flash plugin across all computer systems.
+In November 2020, the Archive introduced a new emulator for Adobe Flash called Ruffle, and began archiving Flash animations and games ahead of the December 31, 2020, end-of-life for the Flash plugin across all computer systems.